Subject · Film and Media

 Largest GCSE board

-WJEC Eduqas — dominant for both Film Studies and Media Studies
+WJEC Eduqas, dominant for both Film Studies and Media Studies

 Coursework component

-Set products / films
+Set products and films

 Both subjects have specified set works (films, magazines, music videos, video games, social-media campaigns) which rotate periodically